View full guide »

 - In what circumstances is there an obligation to recall products?

-At common law, every participant in the product supply chain has a duty to prevent harm arising from use of its product.
+At common law and civil law, every participant in the product supply chain has a duty to prevent harm arising from use of its product.
 This duty may include notification of risk and product recall in certain circumstances, not as a standalone duty, but as part of the "duty to warn."

-In addition to the common law obligation, the CCPSA (described in detail below) gives the power to the federal minister of health to order a consumer product recall where the minister believes that a recall is warranted.
+In addition to the commonlaw and civil law obligation, the CCPSA (described in detail below) gives the power to the federal minister of health to order a consumer product recall where the minister believes that a recall is warranted.
 Recall of food and agricultural products may also be required under the Food and Drugs Act.

 - What test is applied for proof of causation?